varenyamBakshi/varenyamBakshi/README.md

 🤓 Love to work alongside like minded people enthusaistic about AI, AR/VR or developing cutting edge tech.

-🔭 Firmly belive that Deep Reinforcement Learning can help in achieving AGI.
+🔭 Firmly believe that Deep Reinforcement Learning can help in achieving AGI.

 🧐 Always ready to discuss about the advancements in IT Industry and entrepreneurship ecosystem.